Art Discovery Lab

 Welcome to Art Discovery Lab!

 In addition, I'm excited to add to your child's foundation of art knowledge and skills.
-There are wonderful things and people to learn about here, and I'm hoping to be able to bring in a few to share their experiences!
+There are wonderful things and people to learn about here!

 I can't wait to get started with my job, but there are a few things you can do, as parents, to help your children get the absolute best experience when they're here: